Christopher Doyle

-Christopher Doyle (born 2 May 1952), also known as Dou Ho-fung (杜可風 (杜可风, Dù Kěfēng)), is an Australian cinematographer, best known for his work in Hong Kong cinema.
-He has worked on over fifty Chinese-language films, being best known for his collaborations with Wong Kar-wai in Fallen Angels, Chungking Express, Happy Together, In the Mood for Love and 2046.
+Christopher Doyle (born 2 May 1952), also known as Dou Ho-fung (杜可風 (杜可风, Dù Kěfēng)), is an Australian cinematographer, known for his work in arthouse cinema, mainly Hong Kong films, as well as films directed by Wong Kar-wai.

-Doyle is also known for other films such as Temptress Moon, Hero, Dumplings, and Psycho.
-He has won awards at the Cannes Film Festival and Venice Film Festival, as well as the AFI Award for cinematography, the Golden Horse award (four times), and the Hong Kong Film Award (six times).
+Doyle has won awards at the Cannes Film Festival and Venice Film Festival, as well as the AFI Award for cinematography, the Golden Horse award (four times), and the Hong Kong Film Award (six times).

 Early life

 Doyle was born in Sydney, Australia, in 1952.
 He left his native country on a Norwegian merchant ship at the age of eighteen.
 Doyle arrived in Taiwan for the first time in the 1970s, while his ship was docked in Keelung Harbor.
 Doyle met Stan Lai and Ding Nai-chu at Idea House, a restaurant in Taipei.